 The action plan includes thermal screening of passengers to be undertaken.
 By Feb 2020, The Accuopt was the first on the Indian market employ a thermal imaging camera to measure skin temperature, which may indicate the presence of fever in human body Accuopt introduces high accuracy Thermal Camera Fever Detection System (FeverSENS) to help tackle the spreading of deadly Corona virus.
 AccuOpt Supplied FeverSENS system to Seoul Korea, Indonesia, Taiwan and in the Indian market.
 FeverSENS can be installed at Airports, Railway stations, Offices and any other places with large public gatherings.

 The software can detect people with high fever, can raise an alarm and record the thermal and visual images.
 It is available in 384 x 288 Pixels resolution.
 It works at wavelength range from 8 – 14 μm.
 The modular thermal image processing FeverSENS software is designed to provide a view of thermal image in real time.

-FeverSENS Software process the real time Thermal images & video.
+FeverSENS Software process the real time Thermal images and video.
 It detects any person with higher then the normal temperature.
-It stores the image and alert to authorized person.
-FeverSENS software is configured at threshold temperature and provides alarm indication when the target temperature rises above the threshold temperature.
+It stores the image and alerts to authorized person.
+FeverSENS software is configured at threshold temperature and provides an alarm indication when the target temperature rises above the threshold temperature.